What is the Rothschild Foundation?

-Our local community grants programme focuses on the area 10 miles around the Waddesdon Estate in Buckinghamshire.
-Our other grant programmes in arts & heritage and education and environment will occasionally fund projects in London and across the UK, but often maintain a strong focus on Buckinghamshire in general.
-We focus especially on this part of the country because of the Rothschild family's historic links with the county and as Waddesdon Manor sits within Buckinghamshire.
+The Foundation makes grants for the benefit of the county of Buckinghamshire.
+Our other grant programmes in arts and heritage and the environment will occasionally fund projects in London and across the UK, but often we maintain a strong focus on Buckinghamshire in general.
+We focus on this part of the country because of the Rothschild family's historic links with the county and as Waddesdon Manor sits within Buckinghamshire.

 Are there things you don’t fund?

 Our grants are for charities or organisations with charitable status, including Community Interest Companies limited by guarantee.
 We do not support individuals, such as those undertaking academic research, needing scholarships, bursaries, or any kind of student fees.
 Other exclusions to our funding include; overseas travel, expeditions, adventure and residential courses, and respite breaks unless they are based in Buckinghamshire.
 We also do not fund medical care, medical equipment, medical research, animal charities and projects outside of the UK.
 Our main focus is on arts and heritage, the environment and general social welfare projects in Buckinghamshire.
 A comprehensive list of exclusions to our funding can be found with the Covid-19 Support Fund application guidance.

 What sort of organisations does the Foundation support?